 Preliminary:

-Determine what tasks the problem to be solved in the class is decomposed into (for example, when making a decision on criminal liability, it is necessary to establish the object, the objective side of the crime, therefore, four expert groups can work, but two more groups can be created, for example, to establish mitigating and aggravating circumstances).
+Determine what tasks the problem to be solved in class is divided into (for example, when making a decision on criminal liability, it is necessary to establish the object, the objective side of the crime, therefore, four expert groups can work, but two more groups can be created, for example, to establish mitigating and aggravating circumstances).

 When carrying out: